What Can I Do If Social Security Gave Me the Wrong Disability Onset Date?

 • statements about your medical condition and ability to function.

-After examining your records, Social Security might agree with your alleged onset date, or the SSA might establish a different disability onset date.
+After examining your records, Social Security might agree with your alleged onset date, or the SSA might establish a different disability onset date when approving your claim.
 If Social Security establishes a disability onset date several months or even years later than it should be—because of an error in your records or an examiner misreading your records—you might want to appeal the EOD.

 Challenging Your Established Onset Date for SSDI vs. SSI